git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/520_vLLMandNeuronMonitoring.md

 ![grafana_url](/static/images/grafana_url.png)

-2. Open the Grafana URL (shown in the output) in your browser, and use the credentials shown to log-in.
+2. Wait 2 minutes for the load balance to become online, then open the Grafana URL (shown in the output) in your browser, and use the credentials shown to log-in.

 3. Click on the "**Dashboards**" option from the right window pane.